domvwt/msc-thesis/thesis/thesis.md

 @dingDeepAnomalyDetection2019 combines a GNN architecture with an auto-encoder in a method that identifies anomalous nodes by reconstruction error.
 The proposed method, DOMINANT, uses a GNN to generate node embeddings and separately reconstructs both the graph topology and the node attributes.
 This strategy is further developed and applied to multi-view data by combining multiple graph encoders [@pengDeepMultiViewFramework2022].

 An alternative method is offered by @liSpecAESpectralAutoEncoder2019, in which a spectral convolution and deconvolution framework are used to identify anomalous nodes in conjunction with a density estimation model.
-The approach continues to show the importance of combining multiple perspectives of the network data, with the innovation being the use of a Gaussian Mixture Model to combine representations in a single view.
+The approach continues to indicate the importance of combining multiple perspectives of the network data, with the innovation being the use of a Gaussian Mixture Model to combine representations in a single view.

 ### Graph Attention Networks